In keeping with the spirit of this post, I’m going to be super quick and get right to the point.

 Now, it’s time for some cheese.
 Sliced provolone on top is good or a mix of grated cheddar with mozzarella.
 Use what you have.

 Then add any vegetables you think your family would like.
 Fresh spinach or mushrooms would be good, but my kids have never liked either.

 Follow the directions on the package for baking.

 Throw together a nice green salad as a side and you’re all set!
 I keep bagged prewashed, organic baby greens on hand.
 They’re a staple here at my house.

 Since you’re having pizza, read and discuss this post about Pizza Table Manners with your family at the dinner table.

-Wishing you a yummy dinner and a happy family table-
+Wishing you a happy family table-

 Join my email list to get more help with family dinners and manners!